 Struggling with what to do in Torquay?
-Two top Torquay attractions that really are worth a visit, come rain or shine. . .
+There are some great indoor attractions that really are worth a visit, come rain or shine. . .

 Like many places in Devon, Torquay can be at the mercy of the elements.
 If you’re staying in Torquay what do you do on those rainy days?
 You could start by heading to Aztec Leisure as it’s packed with fun for all the family.
 Look out for our blog post coming soon.
 If you want to stretch your legs and the weather does close in, don’t be disheartened.
 There’s lots to do in Torquay and the surrounding area, come rain or shine.